aramyamal/cpp-http-webserver/README.md

 # C++ HTTP Webserver

 ## Overview
 To get a better understanding of the HTTP protocol and TCP connections I reinvented the wheel and created this simple webserver utilizing the <sys/socket.h> C library on Linux and MacOS.
-Currently the webserver can only parse GET requests and serve ```index.html```, ```style.css``` and ```favicon.iso``` from the working directory it was run from.
+Currently the webserver can only parse GET requests and serve files from the working directory it was run from.
 It also handles unsupported requests by returning a *404 Not Found* response with a custom ```error_404.html``` page, also located in the same directory.
-Currently I've limited file serving to these explicitly defined files to ensure the server remains secure.

 I've also created a simple client to test the server functionality.
 It can connect to an arbitrary adress and port, send user defined requests, and then display the subsequent server response.